GreenMouth/CausalImpact_Google/README.md

 5. Now, using CausalImpact you can measure 'attribution' done by new feature in A

 **Note:
-BSTS model uses spike and slab variable selection technique. https://en.wikipedia.org/wiki/Spike-and-slab_regression
+BSTS model uses spike and slab Bayesian variable selection technique. https://en.wikipedia.org/wiki/Spike-and-slab_regression